FuelLabs/fuel-core/CONTRIBUTING.md

 cargo clippy --all-targets
 ```

-The test suite follows the Rust cargo standards.
+The test suite follows the Rust Cargo standards.
 The GraphQL service will be instantiated by
 Tower and will emulate a server/client structure.

 Testing is simply done using Cargo: